-Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2: Disclosure of Accounting policies (issued on 12 February 2021) (effective for annual periods beginning on or after 1 January 2023).
+Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2:Disclosure of Accounting policies (issued on 12 February 2021) (effective for annual periods beginning on or after 1 January 2023).

 • The Amendments are effective for annual periods beginning on or after January 1, 2023 with earlier application permitted.
 The amendments provide guidance on the application of materiality judgements to accounting policy disclosures.
 In particular, the amendments to IAS 1 replace the requirement to disclose 'significant' accounting policies with a requirement to disclose 'material' accounting policies.
 Also, guidance and illustrative examples are added in the Practice Statement to assist in the application of the materiality concept when making judgements about accounting policy disclosures.
-The Amendments have not yet been endorsed by the EU.
 The application of the standard is not expected to have an impact on the financial statements of the Company.